 Throughout the years, the HJJCC has also reached out to the international community and has formed bonds with other civic organizations, including the Hilo Jaycees, the Nisei Week Japanese Festival in Los Angeles, the Northern California Cherry Blossom Festival in San Francisco, and the Greater Seattle Japanese Queen Committee, and several Junior Chambers in Japan.

-About traditional Japanese Kimono
+About Japanese Kimono

 Japanese Kimono are one of the most recognizable pieces of clothing around the world.
 You may not know there are many different styles of kimono, designed and worn in different seasons for different occasions from casual to formal.
 The design common to all kimono is the t-shape achieved by sewing 4 single pieces of fabric (called “tans”).
 Designs and uses are different for women and men.